Chart Color Schemes

 Infrastructure

-Mulgrave has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+Mulgrave has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 14 projects that may affect the region.
-Notable ones include HomeCo Brandon Park Redevelopment, Collegium Avenue Townhouses, 855-869 Ferntree Gully Road Townhouses, and Nexus Corporate Park.
-The following list details those most likely to be relevant.
+AreaSearch has identified 14 projects likely to affect the region.
+Notable projects include HomeCo Brandon Park Redevelopment, Collegium Avenue Townhouses, 855-869 Ferntree Gully Road Townhouses, and Nexus Corporate Park.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.